EXPENSES • 6 JUNE 2025 • 2 MIN READ

 You need to keep records such as invoices or receipts in order to make claims.
 As required by the ATO, you also need to keep records of the following information:

-- the date you provided the entertainment
+- The date you provided the entertainment

-- who is the recipient of the entertainment (are they an employee, associate of the employee or another person)
+- Who is the recipient of the entertainment (are they an employee, associate of the employee or another person)

-- the cost of the entertainment
+- The cost of the entertainment

-- the kind of entertainment provided
+- The kind of entertainment provided

-- where the entertainment is provided.
+- Where the entertainment is provided.

 Who are Beany?